blortle-dev/ping-bot/README.md

 # Ping Bot

-Ping Bot is an open-sourced bot to easily send pings in bulk.
+Ping Bot is an open-sourced bot to easily send pings in bulk.<br />
 Made as a joke.
 Have fun.

 ## Setup